Graduate Application Requirements and Additional Information

 For more details and minimum scores for other test options, see FSU International Admissions.

-All applicants apply to a single area, and admission and funding decisions are made by areas.
+All applicants apply to a single area (you will have the option of specifying a second choice for the area).
+Admission and funding decisions are made by areas.

 Changing your area after arrival is possible but not guaranteed.
 Your application will need to be considered by the new area, and financial aid may not carry over.
 This means you should choose your area carefully according to your interests!
 See the websites of the four areas (Pure, Applied and Computational, Bio, Financial) for information on their specific requirements and offerings.